Joseph-Ibeh/AltSchool_Second_Semester_Cloud_Project/README.md

 2. Add the HTML Content:

-Insert the content of HTML page
+The content of HTML page

 <!DOCTYPE html>
 <html lang="en">